DurvalPCN/petrinet-store-model/README.md

 ## Modelling and simulating a real store in a Petri Net

-<nav style='font-align:justify'>The main goal of the project is model and simulate a real store (of hearing aids devices, in our example) to find possible cases of business failing (bankrupt, for instance) or finding a more efficient way of increasing profit.
+<nav style='font-align:justify'>The main goal of the project is model and simulate, in a Colored Petri Net [1] using CPN Tools [2], a real store (of hearing aids devices, in our example) to find possible cases of business failing (bankrupt, for instance) or finding a more efficient way of increasing profit.

 This project was made to be graded at the course of <a href="https://sites.google.com/a/ic.ufal.br/andrelage/home/lectures/2015-2" target="_blank">Petri Nets</a>, lectured by <a href="https://github.com/proflage/" target="_blank">Professor Leandro Dias</a> in the <a href="http://www.ic.ufal.br" target="_blank">Institute of Computing</a> at <a href="http://www.ufal.edu.br" target="_blank">UFAL - Federal University of Alagoas</a>.

 In the source files, you can find:

-- `projcet-v1.0-with-hierarchy` to load in CPN Tools;
+- `project-v1.0-with-hierarchy.cpn` to load in CPN Tools;
 - `screenshots/` a folder containing screenshots of the petri net.

 Feel free to perform a pull request to the project, implementing additional functions or improving some of the existents.<br>

 </nav>

-### CPN-Tools
+### CPN Tools

 CPN Tools is a tool for editing, simulating, and analyzing Colored Petri nets.